 We frequently cover Membership Rewards points-earning opportunities, as well as a multitude of ways to maximize the redemption options.
 We’ve even done a deep dive into getting the most from statement credits offered by Amex cards.

-Next up in our collection of articles focusing on the valuable perks that come with the Amex Platinum card is the card’s insurance benefits.
+Next up in our collection of articles focusing on the valuable perks that come with the Amex Platinum card is the card’s travel insurance benefits.
 Insurance can be inherently confusing in general and the insurance coverages that come with credit cards can be equally so.

 Fortunately, even a quick overview will give you some insight as to the insurance coverages you can expect on the Amex Platinum card.
 So, right here and now, we’re stepping up to deliver just that.